rutar-academic/rutar.org/content/teaching/fractal_geometry_and_dynamics/index.md

 To pass, you require at least 60 points, with a minimum of 25 points on the final project.
 The finer breakdown is as follows:

-- written exercise solutions (40 points)
+- written exercise solutions (40 points; your scores on the assignments will be multiplied by 2/3)
-- presentation of the exercises during exercise classes (10 points)
+- presentation of the exercises during exercise classes (10 points; 2 per exercise class with a free pass if you miss one)
 - an independent final project with a written (5-10 pages, 25 points) and oral component (45-60 minutes, 25 points).

-There will be 5 available bonus points in the exercises which apply to your overall grade.
+There will be around 5 available bonus points in the exercises which apply to your overall grade.

 ### Schedule